vapourlang/vapour-website/docs/syntax.md

 ## Vectors

-In Vapour vectors are declared with parenthesis, without the need for `c`.
+In Vapour vectors are declared with parenthesis, without the need for `c` prefix.

 <Tabs>
 <TabItem value="vp" label="Vapour">